 But there was one more act to write.
 He endured in Triple A with the Braves (2012) and the Toronto Blue Jays (2013) before landing with the New York Mets in 2014.
 He shone in the hitter's haven that is Las Vegas, going 4-2, 2.16 with 3 saves in 33 1/3 innings to earn another shot.
-On May 31, 2014, it was the New York Mets who called on his services after they had depleted their bullpen in a 14-inning game the previous day, and he came through with a three-inning scoreless performance in relief to earn credit for a 5-4 win over the Philadelphia Phillies.
-It was his first major league win since 2008.
+On May 31, after the Mets depleted their bullpen in a 14-inning game the previous day, Buddy came through with a three inning scoreless relief outing to earn credit for a 5-4 win over the Philadelphia Phillies, his first win since 2008 with the Bravos.
 He stayed with the Mets the rest of the year, going 1-1, 1.45 in 27 games in perhaps his finest big league work.
-He made the Opening Day roster in 2015 and on opening day, April 6th, he was pressed into action to close a 3-1 lead over the Washington Nationals when Jenrry Mejia felt something wrong in his elbow while warming up to come into the game.
-Buddy took his place and recorded the only save of his career that day with a scoreless 2/3 of an inning.
+He made the Opening Day roster in 2015 and, on April 6th, was pressed into action to close a 3-1 lead over the Washington Nationals when Jenrry Mejia felt something wrong in his elbow while warming up.
+Buddy recorded the only save of his career that day with a scoreless 2/3 of an inning.
 He was felled by injury in May, ultimately undergoing labrum surgery in July.
 Though he did not know it yet, his career was over and he was released during spring training 2016.